+B. Investigation Report

-ii.
-Investigation Report: The Investigator will prepare an investigation report summarizing all relevant evidence.
+The Investigator will prepare an investigation report summarizing all relevant evidence.
 The report will exclude all non-relevant evidence, as well as any evidence not subject to disclosure for reasons set forth herein (e.g., medical records regarding which the Party has not authorized disclosure).